 - Species: Trichuris vulpis, multiple Trichuris spp

-- Description: White worm with whip-shaped long neck and short, whip-shaped handle body.
+- Description: White worm with a whip-shaped long neck and short, whip-shaped handle body.

-- Infects: Burrows its long, thin neck into intestinal wall to feed.
+- Infects: Burrows its long, thin neck into the intestinal wall to feed.

 - Danger: Whipworm eggs remain active in the environment or on the ground for up to five years.